 The purpose of his research lines is to determine effective individual-level, systems-level, and policy-oriented interventions.
 For instance, Dr. Liang has worked with school districts, Universities, Departments of Health and Human Services, as well as not-for-profit community organizations to strengthen their capacity to serve diverse children, youth, and families, particularly in the context of trauma.
+He also has provided consultation on diversity and inclusion to leaders in a Fortune 500 company.
 Dr. Liang currently serves on the Editorial Board of The Counseling Psychologist and the Psychology of Men and Masculinity and is a past President of Division 51 (Society for the Psychological Study of Men and Masculinity) of the American Psychological Association.
 He coauthored the book, Handbook of Multicultural Measures and co-edited The Costs of Racism for People of Color: Contextualizing Experiences of Discrimination.
+He is a recipient of the honor of "Citizen Psychologist" from the American Psychological Association.

 Recent Publications (*denotes student author)